 No, you generally have options.
 The main goal is to get our equipment as clear of a view to one of our service towers as possible to obtain a strong signal quality.
 Occasionally, we get a better service off the roof.
 Depending on the situation, the install may incur additional charges.
 Definitively, this is always a case by case answer.

 What if I can't currently get installed as is?
 Do I have options?

-Normally, there are usually additional options.
-Since this is typically a case by case scenario, please give our office a call and we can explain the different options available to you.
+Sometimes, there are additional options.
+Since this is typically a case by case scenario, please give our office a call, and we can explain the different options available to you.

 Why can’t you mount it where my satellite dish is?